Reggie Jackson believes Snell's $62M Giants contract is ‘too much'

 — Jon Heyman (@JonHeyman) April 12, 2024

 Snell officially signed his Giants contract on March 19.
-He can opt out of the deal after the 2024 season, but if he doesn't and remains in San Francisco, he'll earn a guaranteed $62 million.
-He is earning a base salary of $15 million this season and will earn a $17 million signing bonus due on Jan.
+He can opt out of the deal after the 2024 season, but if he doesn't and remains in San Francisco, he'll receive a guaranteed $62 million.
+He's earning a base salary of $15 million this season, and will have a $17 million signing bonus due on Jan.
 15, 2025.
-His 2025 base salary is slated to be $30 million with $15 million deferred to 2027.
+His 2025 base salary is slated to be $30 million, with $15 million deferred to 2027.

-But Valdez just was placed on the 15-day Injured List with left elbow inflammation and young starters Hunter Brown and Spencer Arrighetti have been roughed up early in the season.

-So in hindsight, the Astros, who are 4-9 and in last place in the AL West, might have a need for Snell, even at a steep price tag.
+So, in hindsight, the Astros, who are 4-10 and last in the AL West, might have a need for Snell, even at a steep price tag.

-In the end, Snell is a Giant and both sides seem happy with the arrangement.
+Snell is a Giant, though, and both sides seem happy with that arrangement.

 Download and follow the Giants Talk Podcast